Engraving of Hartley

 8. Moral Psychology

-Hartley extends these chemical concepts to psychology.
-As an analogy to the forces of “attraction” and “repulsion,” he writes of both “associations” and “counter-associations” at work in generating the frame of a person’s self.
-The role of association is obvious—through “joint impression,” it generates “ideas,” including the complex movements that are the basis of the decomplex actions we perform every day.
-And as we shall see shortly, psychological associations form (“model”) the basic orientations of the self.
-But “counter-associations” are equally vital.
-The counter-associations in our dreams, for example, are “of singular use to us, by interrupting and breaking the course of our associations.
+In section 3 we also noted that, following a hint in Query 31, some followers of Newton imagined a “nut-shell” universe (Priestley 1777a, 17), in which infinitesimal atoms of matter are carried within an immaterial medium bearing forces of attraction and repulsion.
+Working from a chemical theory based on such forces, Hartley and Stephen Hales sought to dissolve bladder stones in situ by releasing the force of repulsion locked within them.
+Hartley extends the chemical concept to psychology.
+As an analogy to the forces of “attraction” and “repulsion,” he writes of both “associations” and “counter-associations” at work in generating the frame, or basic orientations, of a person’s self.
+The role of association is obvious; “counter-associations” are equally vital.
+Those in our dreams, for example, are “of singular use to us, by interrupting and breaking the course of our associations.
 For, if we were always awake, some accidental associations would be cemented by continuance, as that nothing could afterwards disjoin them, which would be madness” (OM 1, prop.
 91).
-A sane mind, therefore, is one “maintained in a continual round of the production and dissolution”—in, that is, a dynamic balance of connection and detachment, memory and forgetting, that holds out the possibility of change and transformation.
+A sane mind, therefore, is one “maintained in a continual round of the production and dissolution” (Hales 1769, 1:314–15)—in, that is, a dynamic balance of connection and detachment, memory and forgetting, that holds out the possibility of change and transformation.

-(2) We noted in the discussion of action that, in Hartley’s theory, a child gains voluntary control over his body through a series of substitutions.
+We noted in the discussion of action in section 4 that, in Hartley’s theory, children gain voluntary control over their bodies through a series of substitutions.
 A similar series of substitutions, or “transferences” of emotion, are at work in the formation of a person’s character.
-For example, Hartley offers a fascinating, detailed account of how the spontaneous gesture by which a frightened, abused child raises his hand to ward off a blow becomes, through a series of such transferences, the blow the abusing adult directs in anger at a helpless child (OM 1, prop.
-97).
+For example, Hartley offers a fascinating, detailed account of how the spontaneous gesture by which a frightened, abused child raises his hand to ward off a blow becomes, through a series of transferences, the blow the abusing adult directs in anger at a helpless child (OM 1, prop.
+97; one wonders about the source of this observation).
 Here, the links by which fear is transferred, and transmuted into anger, include the situational, symbolic, and semantic: from, for example, being struck to the “signs and tokens” of an impending beating—e.g., the bottle of gin, or the words of abuse and affection, the curses and kisses, that attend drunkenness.
+One can also see that, for the child-grown-adult, freedom from the bondage of abusive behavior and self-loathing would require a therapy for breaking “associations cemented by continuance”—William Blake’s “mind-forged manacles.”

 “We do, and must, upon our entrance into the world, begin with idolatry to external things, and, as we advance in it, proceed to the idolatry of ourselves” (OM 2, prop.
 4).
 Some thus remain, anxiously pouring their sacrifices over these concretions.
-In others the inevitable, painful counter-associations act as solvents, and cause the stony idols to disintegrate.
-Sympathy and theopathy replace imagination and ambition as “primary pursuits,” the fundamental modes of experience and interaction.
+In others the inevitable counter-associations act as solvents and cause the stony idols to disintegrate.
+Sympathy and Theopathy replace, and temper, Imagination and Ambition as “primary pursuits.”
 Hartley calls this reorienting transformation the “annihilation of self.”
+It is a reorientation toward, or discovery of, a higher self of sympathy, theopathy, and the moral sense.
+It involves what Koschorke calls “the spiritualization of ideas”—liberation from the “mind-forged manacles” of a self-created and self-regarding tyranny and an awakening to one’s true, and expansive, humanity.

 Bibliography